Peppa Pig World and Paultons Park review for families

 - We found snacks essential when trying to placate our youngest in some of the longer queues.
 If in doubt, pack double the snacks for a day out like this!

 - There are also some great water play areas, like the Water Kingdom Splash Park, near to the Lost Kingdom, and Muddy Puddles at Peppa Pig World.
 It’s impossible not to get wet, so if you know your kids will want to get involved do be prepared.
-We were forecast a cloudy day, but it turned into a scorcher and the parental guilt was strong as my two gazed on enviously at the kids in their swimsuits splashing around in the water.
 Even a change of clothes and a towel will do.

 Can you hire pushchairs at Paultons Park?

 Yes.
-We realised with horror on the drive down the day before, that we’d forgotten to bring our stroller with us.
+Last year we realised with horror on the drive down the day before, that we’d forgotten to bring our stroller with us.
 Luckily, you can hire strollers at Paultons Park (£10 for a single stroller or £14 for a double).
 These colourful pushchairs need to be pre-booked by 4pm the day before you visit – you cannot book once you arrive at the park.

 How long are the queues at Peppa Pig World at Paultons Park?

-The only time we did have to wait was for the gates of the theme park to open – we arrived early and were let in to the grounds along with other visitors, then directed into a queue which quickly dispersed as soon as it hit 10am.
+Last year, the only time we did have to wait was for the gates of the theme park to open – we arrived early and were let in to the grounds along with other visitors, then directed into a queue which quickly dispersed as soon as it hit 10am.
+This time around we arrived just as the gates arrived and were able to stroll right into Peppa Pig World.

 How can you avoid the queues for Peppa Pig World rides?